EoRImaging/FHD/dictionary.md

 healpix_recalculate=0

 ## Resolution

+**baseline_threshold**: cuts baselines for imaging only; does not affect gridding or anything else.
+Positive numbers cut baselines shorter than the given number in wavelengths.
+Negative numbers cut baselines longer than the given number in wavelengths. <br />
+  -*EoR_firstpass settings*: 0 <br />
+  -*Default*: 0 <br />

 **dft_threshold**: set equal to 1 to use the DFT approximation.
 When set equal to 0 the true DFT is calculated for each source.
 It can also be explicitly set to a value that determines the accuracy of the approximation. <br />